devnote-dev/yagpdb-ccs/README.md

 **I am currently taking requests for CCs to add to this repository!** See [Contributing](#Contributing) for more info.

 Sorry I haven't been maintaining this repo recently, I've been busy developing a bot with some friends, feel free to check it out below under [links](#links)!
 We're working really hard on it and appreciate any support!
+There will be CC updates for the repo coming shortly!!

 ## Recent Updates:
 - Rework of some CCs